Memorial Hermann Health System: $7.6B Revenue, $7.0B Expenses

 - 2023

-Memorial Hermann Health System earns an A on the nonprofit efficiency rubric — a top-tier rating that reflects strong program-spending ratios, reasonable executive compensation, and stable financial reserves.
-The composite score of 86/100 places it in the upper bracket of U.S. tax-exempt organizations.
+Memorial Hermann Health System earns an A on the NonprofitTruth efficiency rubric — a top-tier rating that reflects healthy operating reserves, reasonable officer compensation, and steady multi-year revenue.
+The composite score of 81/100 places it in the upper bracket of U.S. tax-exempt organizations.

 Memorial Hermann Health System operates at corporate scale — $7.6B in reported 2023 revenue.
 At over a billion in annual revenue, nonprofits typically run consolidated operations across multiple states or business lines, and the IRS Form 990 reflects a much larger operational footprint than a typical 501(c)(3).
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: Memorial Hermann Health System carries a healthy operating-reserve cushion against $7.0B in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 How Memorial Hermann Health System Compares

-Memorial Hermann Health System directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 86/100 is 5 points above the Health category average.
-The organization holds 20.9 months of operating reserves, indicating strong financial stability.
+Memorial Hermann Health System earns a NonprofitTruth efficiency grade of A (81/100).
+That is 3 points above the Health category average.
+Compensation for current officers and key employees represents 0.11% of total revenue.
+The organization holds 20.9 months of operating reserves, indicating strong financial cushion.

 Revenue History